vightel/FloodMapsWorkshop/README.md

   * Check database settings: ./inc/datasource-settings.xml.inc
   * Check python environment, run:
 	* check_environment.py

+  * Make sure that . is in PATH to find the python scripts (if not, edit your .bashrc or .profile)

 * [OPTIONAL] Download OSM data files and load OSM database
   * You may have to get OSM data from your particular area from http://download.geofabrik.de/ and edit the shell file below.